tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 # 2. Plugin Workload Identity Federation (WIF)
 In this section, we will integrate Workload Identity Federation (WIF) to enable secure, token-based authentication between HashiCorp Vault and Azure AD.
-WIF allows workloads running in Kubernetes or other environments to authenticate with Azure AD without needing long-lived credentials.
+WIF allows workloads to authenticate with Azure AD without needing long-lived credentials.
 By using short-lived tokens, this approach enhances security and scalability when accessing Azure resources.
 We will configure the necessary Vault plugins and demonstrate how Terraform can manage WIF setup, ensuring that your platform and tenant teams can securely access Azure resources without manual credential handling.

 **Pros**
 * Short lived credentials